australasian-computer-music-association/4-Callander-ThinkingAboutSyncing/article.md

 to cut circular grooves on one side of a double-LP release (Mills, Banks & Hood 1992) to look like The Rings of Saturn.
-Where The Beatles had added looped, layered, and reversed outtake chatter from the band's studio sessions (Lewisohn 1989, 109), Mills at first sought a visual effect.
+Where The Beatles had added looped, layered, and reversed outtake chatter from the band's studio sessions (Lewisohn 1989, p.
+109), Mills at first sought a visual effect.
 Murphy experimented further to add audio to the grooves (Zlatopolsky 2015).
 At a fixed tempo, 133.33 beats per minute (BPM), and with the record spinning at 33.33 revolutions per minute (RPM), he